Jason Maldonado-Page BA DipSW MA MSc (Individual, Couple and Family Therapy)

 Training, qualifications & experience

 I have twenty years' experience working with children, adolescents, adults, couples and families in a variety of statutory and voluntary settings both in the USA and the UK.
-I earned a BA in Psychology from George Mason University in Washington DC and completed my MA and DipSW in Social Work from London South Bank University.
-I qualified as a Systemic Psychotherapist (MSc with Distinction) at the Institute of Psychiatry, Psychology and Neuroscience at King’s College London where I completed my postgraduate research on fathers’ experiences of bereavement.
+I have held specialist and senior clinical posts at a number of internationally renowned London institutions such as the Great Ormond Street Hospital, the Royal Marsden Hospital, the Maudsley and Kings College Hospitals, the Bethlehem Royal Hospital and the Tavistock and Portman.
+I earned a BA in psychology from George Mason University in Washington DC and completed my MA and DipSW in social work from London South Bank University.
+I qualified as a family and systemic psychotherapist (MSc with Distinction) at the Institute of Psychiatry, Psychology and Neuroscience at King’s College London where I completed my postgraduate research on fathers’ experiences of bereavement.

-I currently work as a Highly Specialist Family and Systemic Psychotherapist in the Gender Identity Development Service at the Tavistock and Portman where I previously worked as a Specialist Clinical Social Worker and Systemic Psychotherapist in the Lifespan Learning Disability and Autism Spectrum Disorder Service.
-I have extensive hospital experience, having worked at both the Great Ormond Street and Royal Marsden Hospitals working with chronic illness, late effects, bereavement and the impact they have on us and our relationships.
+I am currently a senior family and systemic Psychotherapist in the adult inpatient eating disorders unit at the Bethlem Royal Hospital.
+I previously worked as a highly specialist family and systemic psychotherapist in the gender identity development service, as well as a specialist clinical social worker in the lifespan learning disability and autism spectrum condition service at the Tavistock and Portman.
+I have extensive hospital experience, having worked at both the Great Ormond Street and Royal Marsden Hospitals working with chronic illness, late effects, bereavement and the impact they have on us another and our relationships.
 I currently run bereavement groups for a national children’s cancer charity.

-In addition to my South London practice and clinical NHS role, I am a visiting lecturer on a number of postgraduate modules and previously lectured and also module led on the qualifying Social Work undergraduate and postgraduate degrees at London Metropolitan University.
-In addition to teaching, I am a practice assessor, trainer, reflective group supervisor and dissertation supervisor.
+In addition to my NHS clinical role, I am a lecturer on several modules, am a practice assessor, trainer, reflective group supervisor and research supervisor.

 Areas of counselling I deal with